Bilingual–bicultural education

+In Bi-Bi education, a signed language is the primary method of instruction.
+Once sign language is established as the individual's first language and they have acquired sufficient proficiency, a second language—such as English—can then be effectively taught using the first language as a foundation.
+The bicultural aspect of Bi-Bi education emphasizes Deaf culture based on the idea that language is tied to ones identity and ethnic pride, thus needed to strive in that culture.

+Usage Worldwide

-36% to 40% of residential and day schools for deaf students in the US report using Bi-Bi education programs.
+Within the US, 36% to 40% of residential and day schools for deaf students report using Bi-Bi education programs.
+A notable example of schools utilizing the Bi-Bi method in the US include The Learning Center for the Deaf in Massachusetts and Gallaudet University.

 Sweden and Denmark are two countries known for their bilingual–bicultural education of deaf children.
 Sweden passed a law in 1981 that mandated bilingualism as a goal of deaf education.
 Denmark recognized sign language as an equal language and espoused sign language as the primary method of instruction in schools for the deaf in 1991.

-Notable examples of schools utilizing the Bi-Bi method in the US include The Learning Center for the Deaf in Massachusetts and the Illinois School for the Deaf, which uses cued speech to maintain a language separation between ASL and English.

 Bilingual-Bicultural Movement

+Bilingual–bicultural education is based on Cummins' Model of Linguistic Interdependence.
+In 1976, James Cummins predicted that proficiency in a first language would correlate to competence in a second language because a single cognitive process underlies language acquisition for both languages.
+After decades of using the oral method of education, some advocates sought a new method for teaching deaf students.

 Marie Jean Philip was a pioneer in the Bilingual-Bicultural (Bi-Bi) movement.
-In 1985, The Learning Center for Deaf Children in Framingham, Massachusetts, was able to convince Philip to begin a new career as Special Assistant to the Director for Implementation of Bilingual/Bicultural Policies.
+In 1985, The Learning Center for the Deaf in Framingham, Massachusetts, was able to convince Philip to begin a new career as Special Assistant to the Director for Implementation of Bilingual/Bicultural Policies.
 After two years, Philip agreed to take on the full-time position of Bilingual Bicultural Coordinator, which she held from 1988.
 Philip led the school into the Bi-Bi education system.

 The Learning Center for the Deaf became the first Deaf school in the United States to officially adopt a Bilingual-Bicultural teaching philosophy.
-Schools in California, Indiana, and Maryland soon also officially adopted Bilingual-Bicultural teaching philosophies.
+Schools in California, Indiana, and Maryland soon followed by officially adopting Bilingual-Bicultural teaching philosophies.

-On September 24, 2018, Carey M. Ballard published a thirty-minute documentary film, Bilingual-Bicultural Movement at The Learning Center for the Deaf, which examines the history of the movement.

-History

-Bilingual–bicultural education is based on Cummins' Model of Linguistic Interdependence.
-In 1976, James Cummins predicted that proficiency in a first language would correlate to competence in a second language because a single cognitive process underlies language acquisition for both languages.
-After decades of using the oral method of education, some advocates sought a new method for teaching deaf students.
 Many schools then began to use systems of Manually Coded English (MCE) in an attempt to develop English in deaf students.
 After the perceived failure of Manually Coded English systems, some educators began using the bilingual–bicultural model.

+On September 24, 2018, Carey M. Ballard published a thirty-minute documentary film, Bilingual-Bicultural Movement at The Learning Center for the Deaf, which examines the history of the movement.